Stop Scrolling. Start Doing

 We’ve been brainwashed into thinking that dining is strictly a team sport.
-You’ve let your social anxiety dictate your diet, convincing yourself that "sharing a meal" is the only way to enjoy one.
-You wait for a friend’s schedule to align like you’re waiting for a celestial event, and in the process, you’ve made your hunger dependent on someone else’s calendar.
+You’ve let social anxiety dictate your diet, waiting for a friend’s schedule to align like you’re waiting for a celestial event.
+In the process, you’ve made your own hunger dependent on someone else’s calendar.

-To master the art of the "Power Move" meal, you have to kill the shame and embrace the efficiency.
+To master the "Power Move" meal, you have to kill the shame and embrace the efficiency.
+Use these rules to reclaim your Tuesday night:

 The Bar Top Advantage: Don't ask for a booth.
 Sit at the bar.
 It’s the cockpit of the restaurant.
 You get faster service, direct access to the staff, and a front-row seat to the operation.

 Phones Down, Forks Up: The biggest mistake solo diners make is staring at their phone to "look busy."
 It’s a defensive crouch.
-Put the phone face down.
-Look at the room.
+Put the phone face down and actually look at the room.
 If you’re distracted by a screen, you might as well be eating at your desk.

 The Zero-Compromise Win: The best part of eating alone?
 No negotiation.
 You don't have to "check" if they want to split the fries.
-You don't have to pretend to like the "healthy" option they picked.
 You are the sole architect of the experience.

 Stop waiting for a "Plus One" to live your life.
 Stop scrolling.
 Start doing.